 Complete the Budget Information for Non-Construction Programs (SF 424A) form, or the Budget Information for Construction Programs (SF 424C) form, or provide a budget spreadsheet that provides a similar or greater level of budget detail.
 The SF 424A and SF 424C budget forms, should you choose to use them, are published along with this NOFO at Grants.gov.
 When developing your budget, keep in mind that financial assistance awards and subawards are subject to the Federal Cost Principles in 2 CFR 200, as applicable to the recipient organization type.
 Links to the full text of the Federal Cost Principles are available on the Internet at the Code of Federal Regulations website.
 If the project budget includes multiple Federal funding sources, you must show the funds being requested from this Federal program separately from any other requested or secured Federal sources of funding on the budget form.
 For example, enter the funds being requested from this Federal program in the first row of the Budget Summary section of the form and then enter funding related to other Federal programs in the subsequent row(s).
-Be sure to enter each Federal program appears on the first page of this funding opportunity.
+Be sure to enter each Federal program's CFDA number in the corresponding fields on the form.
+The CFDA number for this Federal program appears on the first page of this funding opportunity.